setr/LiveStream/README.md

 View the stream with VLC or MPV.
 Requires **flash** to view the stream.

 Only tested on OSX.
 Should work on Linux with no issues.
 Might work on Windows (particularly the ffmpeg call might break).
+OBS/VLC would probably be more convenient for Windows users.

 OSX (brew) install:
 ```sh